elix/rfcs/proposals/0000-mixins.md

    names, to access properties and methods that do not need to be exposed in the public API.

+Non-goals:

 While this mixin strategy is sufficiently general to be of interest to problem domains outside of web component creation, this plan is focused on the needs of creating web components in the context of the Elix project.
-Theoretical weaknesses in this mixin strategy may be acceptable if they are not likely to come into play in creating Elix components.
+Theoretical weaknesses in this mixin strategy may be acceptable if they are not likely to come into play in creating web components like those in the Elix project.

-The expected outcome of this design:
+Desired outcomes:

 * The creation of a well-factored collection of mixins for all behavior aspects shared across Elix project components.
 Most of the components will be primarily comprised of mixins, with very little code required to define the final, instantiable custom element.
-* A developer that wants to use an Elix component, but does *not* want some aspect of its behavior, can create a new component that uses the same set of mixins as the original, minus the mixin(s) they want to leave out.
+* A developer that wants to use an Elix component, but does *not* want some aspect of its behavior, can create a new component using the same set of mixins as the original, minus the mixin(s) they want to leave out.
 This provides a critical degree of flexibility for Elix users.
-* The same mixins can be used by developers on other projects to help them create components which meet the Gold Standard.
-They can use the mixins in "plain JavaScript", or with  any framework that permits the creation of web components in JavaScript using `class` syntax.
-The mixins permit a pay-as-you-go approach to web component complexity and performance.
+* The same mixins can be used by developers on other projects to help them create proprietary components which also meet the Gold Standard.
+They can use the mixins in vanilla JavaScript, or with any framework that permits the creation of web components in JavaScript using `class` syntax.
+The mixins enable a pay-as-you-go approach to web component complexity and performance.

+# Use cases

+Use cases for functional mixins for web components:

+* Template stamping.
+Components often want to create a new shadow root in their constructor and clone a template into it.
+Since this behavior is fairly simple and consistent, the developer would like a mixin to handle this.
+* Attribute marshalling.
+A component would like to implement a default `attributeChangedCallback` to marshall hyphenated `foo-bar` attributes to the corresponding camelCase `fooBar` properties.
+* Single selection.
+A component would like to implement standard single-selection semantics, with a `selectedItem` property, `selectNext`/`selectPrevious` methods, a `selected-item-changed` event, and so on.
+* ARIA list semantics.
+A component that supports singl selection (above) would like to go further and expose the currently selected item via ARIA attributes to make the component accessible to users of, e.g., screen readers.

+These mixins can be applied directly to the standard `HTMLElement` class if a developer wants to work directly on top of the platform.
+These mixins are also designed to be used with base classes from web component frameworks.
+Significantly, this functional mixin approach is consistent with that being adopted by Google's Polymer team for future releases.
+The mixins can be applied to the Polymer.Element base class when creating Polymer components.

 # Detailed design